 Editors have the responsibility to keep a record of defects (e.g. typographical errors, ambiguities, editorial errors, omissions, inconsistencies, technical errors) which are found in Recommendations subsequent to their approval.
 An Implementers’ Guide (IG) should be prepared which records these defects and their status of correction.
 The IG may also contain helpful hints for an implementer of the Recommendation.

-IGs shall be agreed by the study group or agreed by one of its existing working parties with the concurrence of the study group chairman.
-IGs shall be made available by posting on the ITU-T website with open access (see [WTSA Res.
-1], clause 9.7 for TAP and [ITU-T A.8], clause 7.1 for AAP).
+IGs shall be agreed by the study group or agreed by one of its working parties with prior authorization of the study group [ITU-T A.13]. .

 12. Relations with external organizations